-We want our children to not only develop their physical skills, to enable them to excel in a broad range of activities, but to develop a vital understanding of the importance of heath, well-being and fitness, to enable them to lead a healthy lifestyle.
-Everything we do, within lessons and outside of curriculum time works together to achieve this aim.
+At Dalestorth Primary and Nursery School, we teach Physical Education by meeting the requirements of the national curriculum.
+Our aim is to not only develop their physical skills, to enable them to excel in a broad range of activities, but to develop a vital understanding of the importance of heath, well-being and fitness, to enable them to lead a healthy lifestyle.
+Physical Education is taught progressively throughout school, ensuring a build-up of knowledge, skills and health education.

 We begin teaching swimming in Year 3, and continue in Year 4, where children receive 16 weeks of lessons in each academic year.
 We believe swimming is a vital life skill and therefore use our Sports Premium Funding, to allow any children that have not met the end of Key Stage criteria by the end of Year 4 to access addition swimming in Year 5 and 6.

 Our PE curriculum is enhanced each year through our Sports Premium money which has allowed us to widely enhance the P.E. and sport provision.
 For example, last year we used some of the money to buy new modern gymnastics apparatus to ensure we had the provision for children to develop their gymnastic skills to the age related expectation.
 We also use some of the money each year to develop our School Sports Week, where we aim to introduce new activities to the children and raise the profile of sport.
 (See our Sports Premium page for more detail)

 We provide our children with many opportunities to play sport competitively, through our involvement with our local School Games network, where we access many competitions and festivals for all year groups.
 We also join the local football and netball leagues, so our children in Year 5 and 6 can compete against our local schools.
 (See our Sports News page).